lignumsystem/LignumForest/TASKS.md

       that they are the ones that produce a satisfactory tree development
 - [ ] Change Meta files, parameter and function files to ones used in CrownDensity
-- [ ] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace
+- [-] Transfer global variables used from CrownDensity to LignumForest and use LignumForest namespace. **Jari** work in progress.

 ## Additional tasks